The Missing Puzzle Piece:

 Another awesome option for audio entertainment with good morals.
 The creators take the wacky adventures of a fictional American family and mix them with exciting true stories of heroes from around the globe.
 Full of humor and excitement, these adventures strengthen your faith and family, along with giving kids a healthy appreciation for missionaries' challenges and experiences with God.

-Torchlighters: Heroes of the Faith
+Heroes of the Faith

 Voice of the Martyrs has developed some excellent books and videos.
 They've done a classy job introducing children to missionaries and heroes of the Christian faith, while balancing accurate history with age-appropriate content.
 DVDs and books, along with additional resources, are available.